bootcamp-s19/project2-js-restaurant-website/docs/p2-personas.md

 ### Stories

 Beth - I want to see an aesthetically pleasing website with some pictures of the menu offerings so I can visualize what I want to put on my social media page(s).
+Points = 4

 Carl - I want good descriptions of the offerings, from ingredients to maybe a hint at the techniques behind the making of them, so I can decide what I want to review.
+Points = 2

 Tom - I want to see pictures of the space and more importantly pictures of the clientele, so I can determine the vibe/feel of the restaurant.
+Points = 5

 Brethren - I want to see menu pricing, as well as any specials on offer, so I can determine whether or not this is going to be a good place to hang out and not break the bank.
+Points = 3